lofiwatercat/lfm/plan.md

   * Need to be able to create them given a path, and take care of the case where it's not a directory
   * Need to be able to draw the child_tab to the right side of the primary tab

-Draw children as we scroll through the entries
+Done - Draw children as we scroll through the entries
   * If the current row is a directory, then we draw the secondary tab
   * Need to fix cursor positioning when drawing
     - Currently, drawing a secondary tab doesn't move it back, causing problems when moving down and selecting another entry